 Carnglaze Caverns, Cornwall, South West England

-Cornwall, in England’s West Country, isn’t short of amazing wedding venues.
-However, Carnglaze Caverns lets you get married in an underground lake, so we think that’s worth shouting about.
-Instead of saying your vows under the sun, you can opt for soft, flickering candlelight that reflects off the crystal clear lake, making for a truly unique and intimate occasion.
-This venue holds only 35 guests, making it ideal for those who want to keep things small, with only your nearest and dearest.
+Cornwall isn’t short on amazing wedding venues, but Carnglaze Caverns lets you take your big day underground!
+Instead of saying your vows under the sun, you can opt for soft, flickering candlelight that reflects off a crystal clear lake, making for a truly unique and intimate occasion.
+This venue holds only 35 guests, making it ideal for those who want to keep things small, with only your nearest and dearest in attendance.

 Hedingham Castle, Essex, East of England

-Anyone who's ever dreamed of a Disney wedding needs to take a peek at the magical Hedingham Castle.
-Standing tall in a clearing in the woods of Essex in England, this Norman building has nearly 900 years of history hidden inside its stone walls, making it the perfect place for couples who want to take a traditional route.
-Wedding ceremonies are held by candlelight in the grand Banqueting Hall, where guests can overlook the bride and groom from the gallery above.
+Anyone who's ever dreamed of a wedding fit for a royal needs to take a peek at the magical Hedingham Castle.
+About 40 minutes from Colchester, this Norman building has nearly 900 years of history hidden inside its stone walls, making it the perfect place for couples who want to host a more traditional day.
+Wedding ceremonies are held in one of two locations in the castle, each are equal in beauty and luxury.

 The Kibble Palace at Glasgow’s Botanic Gardens

+Nature lovers will love this venue!
 Surround yourself with lush, leafy plants from around the world, as you say 'I do' in the elegant Kibble Palace.
 Situated within Glasgow’s Botanic Gardens, this Victorian glasshouse has a national collection of giant tree ferns that have been in the palace for more than 130 years.
-The classic marble statues and the palace's impressive large dome would make a stunning backdrop and add the wow factor to any wedding ceremony.
+The classic marble statues and the palace's impressive large dome makes a stunning backdrop and adds the wow factor to any wedding ceremony.